aurelien-ldp/rocket/README.md

 Rocket::Server.start
 ```

+Now you can go to http://localhost:3000 !

 ## Development

+`Rocket` is under active development.
+All contributions are very welcome !
-Please refer to the Github's Project panel.
+Please refer to the Github's Project panel to see the list of features to develop.

 ## Contributing